jacolind/crinfu/README.md

 Read every file in the list above, and read them in that order.
 The most crucial files are "import.py", "functions.py" and "transform.py".

+"bandwitdh.py" is used for creating a bandwitdh rebalanced portfolio with 95% legacy assets and 5% digital assets.

 Reading "plot.py" takes the most time, but it is straight forward to understand the plots if you understand how the data was imported and transformed.

 A tip to get up to speed extra quickly is to only read the text after `##` which are my way in python of doing a heading. reading only these first will be like getting to know the structure of the code and learn _what_ is done before reading the details and learning _how_ it is done.